-The school endeavours to hold more than one emergency contact for each pupil to provide additional options to make contact with a responsible adult when a child missing education is identified as a welfare and/or safeguarding concern.
+The school endeavors to hold more than one emergency contact for each pupil to provide additional options to make contact with a responsible adult when a child missing education is identified as a welfare and/or safeguarding concern.

 When a child is missing from education, the school follows the procedure as set out in Cambridgeshire's Children Missing Education guidance.
-The school will inform the Education Welfare Officer and Social Care if a missing child is subject to a Child Protection Plan or there have been ongoing concerns.
+The school will inform Social Care if a missing child is subject to a Child Protection Plan or there have been ongoing concerns.

-3.7.5 Children Misusing Drugs or Alcohol
+3.8.4 Children Misusing Drugs or Alcohol